Battle Studies

 (1) The General's name listed in the German Order of Battle in British Military Operations gives the name as Rathen.
 However, the first letter of his name is actually a K in the German Gothic script typeface in Die Schlachten und Gefechte des Grossen Krieges, thus his name is spelled Kathen.

 (2) British Military Operations lists this unit as 28.
 Reserve Jäger Battalion.
-However, in the Histories of Two Hundred and Fifty-One Divisions and on Karte 2 of Der Weltkrieg 1914 bis 1918: Sommer und Herbst 1915, 8.
+However, in the Histories of Two Hundred and Fifty-One Divisions and on Map 2 of Der Weltkrieg 1914 bis 1918: Sommer und Herbst 1915, 8.
 Band the unit is given as the 26.
 Reserve Jäger Battalion.

 British Military Operations: France and Belgium 1915